CoVR-2: Automatic Data Construction for Composed Video Retrieval: Additional experiments

 \section{Additional experiments}

-We provide additional experiments, reporting CoVR results obtained by training on data generated with prompting (i.e., without finetuning) the LLM (Section~\ref{app:subsec:llm}), results when changing the visual query from an image to a video (Section~\ref{app:subsec:video-query}), varying the pretrained BLIP model (Section~\ref{app:subsec:pretrained-blip-models}), incorporating visual similarity between videos (Section~\ref{app:sec:visual-similarity}), results when filtering dynamic or static videos (Section~\ref{app:sec:dynamic-vs-static-content}) effect of the modification text length (Section~\ref{app:sec:modification-text-length}), optimal number of frames (Section~\ref{app:sec:optimal-number-of-frames}), and full CoIR metrics (Section~\ref{app:sec:full-coir-metrics}).
+We provide additional experiments, reporting CoVR results when changing the visual query from an image to a video (Section~\ref{app:subsec:video-query}), \newt{effect of backbones} (Section~\ref{app:subsec:pretrained-blip-models}), incorporating visual similarity between videos (Section~\ref{app:sec:visual-similarity}), results when filtering dynamic or static videos (Section~\ref{app:sec:dynamic-vs-static-content}) effect of the modification text length (Section~\ref{app:sec:modification-text-length}), and optimal number of frames (Section~\ref{app:sec:optimal-number-of-frames}).